PARKINSON'S DISEASE

 1. Motor Symptoms

-• Muscle rigidity: stiffness in the arms, legs, or neck that can cause pain and limit movement.
+• Muscle rigidity: Stiffness in the arms, legs, shoulders, or neck that causes pain and restricts range of motion.

 2. Non-Motor Symptoms

 • Cognitive impairment: difficulty with memory, attention, and problem-solving.
-In later stages, some individuals may develop Parkinson’s dementia.
+In later stages, some individuals develop Parkinson’s disease dementia in later stages.

-• Slee Problems: Difficulty falling asleep, restless leg syndrome, or vivid dreams.
+• Sleep Problems: Insomnia, REM sleep behavior disorder, restless leg syndrome, and vivid dreams.

-• Speech and Swallowing Difficulties: soft, monotone speech and difficulty swallowing food or liquids.
+• Speech and Swallowing Difficulties: Soft voice, slurred speech, drooling, and difficulty swallowing are also known as dysphagia.

 Causes and Risk Factors of Parkinson’s Disease